UoA-eResearch/mytardis_ingestion_rocrate/README.md

 ```
 the `mytardis_pubkey__key` and `mytardis_pubkey__name` values will be used to encrypt any metadata for the MyTardis server ingesting the data.

-The following values may be specified via a .env file which allows for API updating of ICD-11 values.
+The following values may be specified via a .env file which allows for API updating of ICD-11 values in Print Lab RO-Crates.

 ```shell
 ICD11client_id=[ICD-11 id]